jasongrimes/fretboardfoundation/README.md

 there's a bug in Chrome on Mac that prevents the pagination from rendering properly, but it works when using Safari or Firefox.)

-Save the PDF file to `pdf/Fretboard-Foundation-YYYY-MM-DD.pdf`, and also copy it over the existing `pdf/Fretboard Foundation.pdf`.
+Save the PDF file to your local system as `Fretboard Foundation v2.pdf` (replace `v2` with the current version/edition number).

-## Update the list of editions

-Update `_pages/editions.md` with a link to the new edition.

 ## Tag a new release in GitHub